Ethra8/candlelight-worlds/README.md

 ## USER STORIES

 ### As a first time B2C or B2B visitor
-- [X] Check all the available worlds.
+- [X] View available worlds.
+- [X] View world detail pages.
-- [] Check all the available services.
+- [] View available services.
 - [] View service detail pages.
-- [X] View world detail pages.
-- [X] Sign up for an account after a conscient decision, to be able to view, update and cancel my bookings.
+- [X] Sign up for an account after a conscient decision, to be able to make a booking.

-### As a B2B visitor
+### As a first time B2B visitor
 - [] Easily acces a contact form to receive the special catalogue for companies and events.
 - [] View some pictures of past events as example of activities.

 ### As an Authorized User
 - [X] Easily log in and log out.
 - [] Easily recover my password in case I forget it.
+- [X] Receive an email to confirm my registration, so that I can be sure of my credentials.
 - [X] View a confirmation message after registering.

-### As a Shopper
+### As a Customer
 - [X] Fill up a form to make a booking.
 - [X] Add desired world to my booking.
 - [X] Add desired services to my booking.